 The Duke Clinical and Translational Science Institute in Kannapolis has launched the MURDOCK COPD Study.
 People who have smoked might qualify.
 Researchers will study the severity of smoking-related symptoms in 850 people and follow the progression of lung function and symptoms over five years.

 Goal: This observational study will collect information on the current level of symptoms, as well as ability to breathe, treatment, and outcomes of patients with COPD (Chronic Obstructive Pulmonary Disease) and follow the progression of the disease over five years.
-The study will look at the correlation between a participant’s initial COPD status at the beginning of the study and the progression of symptoms during the study period.
+The study will look at the correlation between a participant’s status at the beginning of the study and the progression of symptoms during the study period.
 COPD is a progressive disease that makes it hard to breathe.
 COPD is sometimes called chronic bronchitis or emphysema.
 Smoking is the most common cause.